Jargon Buster & Game Terms! [Empires and Puzzles]

 Aethers – Ascension Materials used to Limit Break a Hero.

 Alpha Aethers – The Aethers used to upgrade a Hero for the second Limit Break (second pink chevron).
-You can find my full guide, here.
+You can find my complete guide here.

 Alt – Alternative account.